chivalry/resume/README.md

 ## Community

 - Open source projects:
+  - Creator of [lwc-popover-window] a Lightning Web Component that componentizes the popover class from the Lightning Design System
   - Creator of [structured-flask], a starter project for Flask with common extensions
   - Creator of [alexandria], a starter project for FileMaker with common modules and custom functions
   - Maintainer of [FMEasyAudit] FileMaker module for automating audit trails